 No-Sew Valentine’s Pillows from Moms & Crafters

 Before you end your special tea time, you could give each child a sweet love letter, sharing with them how special they are to you and why you love them!
-I plan to surprise my children with these letters and include a small gift of a new book or stuffed animal.
+Along with the letter, you could include a small gift of a new book or stuffed animal.

-Will you be hosting a sweet and simple tea time this week for your loves?
+Will you be hosting a sweet and simple tea time for your loves for Valentine’s this year?
 If so, snap a photo and tag me on Instagram.
 I would love to see and share!